 Espola Road Safety Improvements Project

-Project updates will be provided on this page as well as posted on the City’s Twitter feed (@cityofpoway).
-If you don’t have a Twitter account, you can also search City of Poway at twitter.com.
+Project updates will be provided on this page as well as posted on the City’s Nextdoor account and the City’s Twitter feed (@cityofpoway).
+If you don’t have a Twitter account, you can also search City of Poway at the Twitter website.